seregazhuk/seregazhuk.github.io_old/_posts/2018-03-19-fast-webscraping-with-reactphp-limiting-requests.md

 ## Queue Of Concurrent Requests

-For a simple task like web scraping such powerful tools like RabbitMQ can be overhead.
+For a simple task like web scraping such powerful tools like RabbitMQ, ZeroMQ or Kafka can be overhead.
 Actually, for our scraper, all we need is a simple *in-memory* queue.
 And ReactPHP ecosystem already has a solution for it: [clue/mq-react](https://github.com/clue/php-mq-react){:target="_blank"} a library written by [Christian Lück](https://twitter.com/another_clue){:target="_blank"}.
 Let's figure out how can we use it to throttle multiple HTTP requests.

 First things first we should install the library: